kgnzt/polyseerio-nodejs/README.md

 ## SDK Resources

 Use of the SDK begins with construction of a client.
-To construct a client instance, call the required polyseerio module with an access-token.
+To construct a client instance, call the required polyseerio module.

 ### polyseerio

   * polyseerio(config)
-    * `options`
+    * `config`
       - `.agent` an agent config that will be used when startAgent is called
       - `.deduce` if the environment should be deduced from the environment when not supplied
       - `.env` environment variable holding current environment
       - `.timeout` integer containing number of ms to wait for server responses
-      - `.token_env` if no token is provided this environment variable will be checked
+      - `.token_env` if no token is provided this environment variable will be checked for one
       - `.token` environment variable holding current environment
       - `.upsert_env` if an environment is not found it will be created and the SDK call retried
       - `.version` api version to use